joethe/MICSRobotics2016/README.md

 ## Pin Mappings and Hardware Configuration

+> Much knowledge about pin mappings has been lost due to people not pushing to github, but it shouldn't be too hard to figure it all out again.

 #### NX-Shield NXT Ports
 |Bank A         |Bank B          |
 | ------------- | -------------- |